Your Dedicated Workers’ Compensation Attorneys

 Pre-Existing Conditions Not Related to a New Injury

 For example, an employee might have suffered a brain injury outside of work.
 During his or her employment, another injury occurred, such as a broken leg.
 The employee might claim that the TBI and the broken leg were both a result of the workplace accident.
 As soon as the insurance company finds out the truth, the claim could be denied altogether.
-If the employee was to take care of this situation correctly, he or she could still receive compensation for the broken leg.
-Hurwitz, Witcher & Molloy understand that getting injured can severely impact your work life, which is why our firm works hard to get the compensation you deserve.
+If the employee were to take care of this situation correctly, he or she could still receive compensation for the broken leg.

 Understanding More About Your Situation